 It is Iuri Sanson of the Brazilian Power and Heavy Metal band Hibria.
 With their self-titled 2015 amazingly rocky album, no less.
 The RMR deck crew really fancy their powerful and – I daresay – old-style approach to metal.
 Kind of showing the Great Old Ones of Heavy Metal where the new masters are.

-I really like the drum work provided by Eduardo Baldo, this is not just the whoom-tchack you usually get, but much more complex structures.
-I daresay, they will wear him out one day, he is the man working the most in this band.
-And then there is the stellar guitar performance of Abel Gamargo and Renato Osorio, sometimes a bit too much in the background, but coming out strong on solos and riffs.
+I really like the drum work provided by Eduardo Baldo.
+Complex structures galore, as opposed to the bass-snare concoctions you usually get.
+And I daresay, they will wear him out one day.
+He is the man working the most in this band.
+And then there is the stellar guitar performance of Abel Gamargo and Renato Osorio.
+Sometimes a bit too much in the background, but coming out strong on solos and riffs.
 But more to that later.

 Hibria is how Ronnie James Dio would sound on steroids!

-Now, wait a minute – a word to flawless: When listening to the album, methinks that the mastering went somewhat astray.
-The bass seems to be ever present in the background and we lose the guitars some at times, which is a pity.
+Now, wait a minute – a word to flawless: Methinks that the mastering went somewhat astray.
+The bass seems to be ever-present in the background and we lose the guitars some at times, which is a pity.
 This generates this appearance of a somewhat unclean sound in something that should be crystal clear and crisp as hell.
 Not all the time, but sometimes for sure.

 Now to the tracks!

 You know, when Hibria took off the first time in my headphones, I thought my choice somehow got mixed with Iron Maiden or Dio.
 Some sort of back-to-the-future feeling.
 But no, it is the genuine them and Pain just painfully takes your breath away with good ol’ Heavy Metal.
 I really like the little trumpet interlude in the middle of some of the tracks.
 Some fucking voodoo to spice this up some.